abik11/tips-tricks/Powershell.md

 $time
 ```
 Few things nice to notice - WinApi functions quite often require to provide arguments as structs - this make it a bit difficult to work with them because you have to know the structure of the required struct type.
 There is a nice web site that may help you: [pinvoke.net](https://www.pinvoke.net/index.aspx), it is a generally great source of information about WinApi for .Net, totally recommended!
 Another thing good to notice, that you will often encounter while working with WinApi in Powershell is the **[ref]** keyword put before an argument in function call.
 It is required because WinApi functions often use the given variable as a reference and not as a value and putting this keyword there guarantees that it will work like that.<br />
 WinApi is extremely useful if you want to manipulate windows GUI and controls.
 Here is a simple example that runs notepad, puts some text in it and maximize it.
+Notice that this time WinApi functions are imported slightly different way, it is up to you which way do you prefer.
 ```powershell
 $sig = '
   [DllImport("user32.dll", EntryPoint = "FindWindowEx")]public static extern IntPtr FindWindowEx(IntPtr hwndParent, IntPtr hwndChildAfter, string lpszClass, string lpszWindow);